 The yarn still contains an excess amount of water in it after the hydro extraction process.
-Now, this moisture is evaporated by drying the yarn either by sun-drying or by hot air oven.
-In the sun drying process, the hanks are hun upon the wooden structure.
-The yarn is exposed to the sun light, the moisture is evaporated, and the yarn is dried after a certain exposure yarn to sunlight.
+Now, this moisture is evaporated by drying the yarn either by sun-drying or in a hot air oven.
+In the sun drying process, the hanks are hung upon the wooden structure.
+The yarn is exposed to the sunlight, the moisture is evaporated, and the yarn is dried after a certain exposure yarn to sunlight.

 If the yarn is dried in a hot air oven, the yarn is placed in the hot air chamber specially designed for hank yarn.
 A blower fan blows the hot air upon the yarn.
 Electrical heaters or steam-heated pipes are used to heat the air.
 The heating temperature is kept around 105-110 degrees centigrade.
 The thermostat is used to control the inside temperature of the drying chamber.

 The hank yarn can not be used directly in the weaving knitting or stitching process.
 The hank yarn is required to convert it into the cone form.
 Now, the dried yarn passes through the hank to the cone winding machine.
 The hanks are converted into the cone form after this process.

 Please click on the below video link to watch the full article in Hindi: